-The growing complexity of supply chains is bringing about challenges in the industry that traditional technology and solutions simply cannot keep up.
-We connect the supply chains of the world’s most loved brands, with the goal of significant waste reduction in the global production of consumer goods.
+The growing complexity of supply chains is bringing about challenges in the industry that traditional technology and solutions simply cannot keep up with.
+We help automate and connect “smart factories” that are responsible for customizing the products that we all use and love in our homes.

 Our product development team builds software that is on the forefront of change, creating solutions that have never been built before.
 Customers depend on a robust product—super reliable and always available—and that’s what we deliver.

 We are focused on quality, collaboration, and learning.
 In order to help you continually grow as a developer, we diffuse knowledge through pair programming, host regular hack days, and prioritize writing well tested, clean code.

 We want to do things that no one has done before.
 Solve previously unsolved problems.
 We want to work on things where we think we can be the best, be the first.
 We are also pioneering new ways of working that reflect the uncommon intersection of passions for agile, UX, and enterprise SaaS.

 I worked at Nulogy full-time